transformerlab/transformerlab-docs/docs/plugins/sample_data_print.md

-# Getting started with the Plugin SDK within Transformer Lab
+# Creating a Demo Plugin Script

 This guide explains how to create a simple demo plugin for Transformer Lab using the `tlab_trainer` decorator class.
 Demo plugins are a great way to understand how the Transformer Lab plugin system works without needing to implement complex functionality.
 This example will focus on creating a plugin that simply takes parameters and prints them.